dmaldonado1482/Simulated-Annealing/README.md

 # SimulatedAnnealing

-The program uses .tsp files from http://www.math.uwaterloo.ca/tsp/world/countries.html to run the algorithm
+The program uses .tsp files from http://www.math.uwaterloo.ca/tsp/world/countries.html to run the algorithm.

 ---